 Suzanne and her team were recognised for the development of the dementia-friendly sensory garden, and making a difference to people living with dementia, demonstrating ‘high-level expertise and delivering real outcomes.’

 Wentworth Court also won first prize and was awarded with a trophy at the final Cheltenham in Bloom Awards.

-Our light and airy upstairs lounge provides a cinema screening space and the ideal location for music and dance performances.
+Our light and airy upstairs lounge provides a spacious and comfortable space for music and dance performances.

 Residents regularly enjoy performances in the lounge from professional musicians and dancers, where interaction and involvement is very much encouraged.
 We are also delighted to host choirs from local schools who enjoy performing for our residents.